antoniopenta/santandercustomersatisfaction/README.md

 Project Structure

-The solutions of the problem is described in the following notebooks (main folder):
+The solutions of the problem are described in the following notebooks (main folder):

 DataExploration.ipynb : Notebook used to explore the data, to get a fist understanding of the features in order to select a data science strategy for further analysis.